DanielWooldridge/Breakout/README.md

 Change: Basic Particle Effects
 Description: Created a class that spawns in a certain amount of circles that show on the screen when a brick is destroyed

+Time Spent: 1.5 Hours
+Change: Responsive Paddle
+Description: Paddle now moves down and comes back up when hitting the ball to make it feel responsive